HelpMe-Pls/Life-Engineering/Frontend/Tips & Tools/DSA.md

 console.log("Sorted array: [" + arr.join(", ") + "]");
 ```
-- Quick sort is quite similar to merge sort.
+- Quick Sort is quite similar to merge sort.
 Its main advantage over merge sort, is that the sorting can be done in-place.
 This saves time because we don’t have to create new arrays.
+If you're looking for a general-purpose sorting algorithm with a predictable performance regardless of the input, Merge Sort is a solid choice.
+On the other hand, Quick Sort can be faster in practice for smaller datasets and is often favored when memory usage is a concern.
-- Quick sort consumes more space but returns overall quicker solutions.
+- Quick Sort consumes more space but returns overall quicker solutions.
 It has the time complexity of $O(nlogn)$ for average cases, $O(n^2)$ for the worst case (applied on a reverse-sorted array) and space complexity $O(n)$

 ### Searching
 #### Linear